 Fastly provides several functions in VCL for cryptographic- and hashing-related purposes.
-It is based very heavily on Kristian Lyngstøl's digs (which means you can also refer to that documentation for more detail).
+It is based very heavily on Kristian Lyngste (which means you can also refer to that documentation for more detail).

-- digest.awsv4 hmac() Returns an AWSv4 message authentication code based on the supplied key and string. - digest.base64_decode() Returns the Base64 decoding of the input string, as specified by RFC 4648. - digest.base64() Returns the Base64 encoding of the input string, as specified by RFC 4648. - digest.base64url_decode() Returns the Base64 decoding with URL and filename safe alphabet decoding of the input string, as spec - digest.base64url_nopad_decode() Returns the Base64 decoding with URL and filename safe alphabet decoding of the input string, without padding (=). - digest.base64url_nopad() Returns the Base64 encoding with URL and filename safe alphabet encoding of the input string, as specil padding (=). - digest.base64url() Returns the Base64 encoding with URL and filename safe alphabet of the input string, as specified by RFC 4648. - digest.hash crc32() Calculates the 32-bit Cyclic Redundancy Checksum with reversed bit ordering of a string, like that used by bzir - digest.hash_crc32b() Calculates the 32-bit Cyclic Redundancy Checksum of a string, as specified by ISO/IEC 13239:2002 and sect recommendation V.42 and used by Ethernet (IEEE 802.3), V.42, FDDI, gzip, zip, and PNG. - digest.hash md5() Use the MD5 hash. - digest.hash sha1() Use the SHA-1 hash. - digest.hash sha224() Use the SHA-224 hash. - digest.hash sha256() Use the SHA-256 hash. - digest.hash_sha384() Use the SHA-384 hash. - digest.hash_sha512() Use the SHA-512 hash. - digest.hmac md5 base64() Hash-based message authentication code using MD5. - digest.hmac md5() Hash-based message authentication code using MD5. - digest.hmac sha1 base64() Hash-based message authentication code using SHA-1. - digest.hmac sha1() Hash-based message authentication code using SHA-1. - digest.hmac sha256 base64() Hash-based message authentication code using SHA-256. - digest.hmac sha256() Hash-based message authentication code using SHA-256. - digest.hmac sha512 base64() Hash-based message authentication code using SHA-512. - digest.hmac sha512() Hash-based message authentication code using SHA-512. - digest.rsa verify() A boolean function that returns true if the RSA signature of [payload] using [public_key] matches [digest]. - digest.secure is equal() A boolean function that returns true if s1 and s2 are equal. - digest.time hmac md5() Returns a time-based one-time password using MD5 based upon the current time. - digest.time hmac sha1() Returns a time-based one-time password using SHA-1 based upon the current time.
+- digest.awsv4 hmac() Returns an AWSv4 message authentication code based on the supplied key and string. - digest.base64_decode() Returns the Base64 decoding of the input string, as specified by RFC 4648. - digest.base64() Returns the Base64 encoding of the input string, as specified by RFC 4648. - digest.base64url_decode() Returns the Base64 decoding with URL and filename safe alphabet decoding of the input string, - digest.base64url_nopad_decode() Returns the Base64 decoding with URL and filename safe alphabet decoding of the input without padding (=).

-- digest.time hmac sha256() Returns a time-based one-time password with SHA-256 based upon the current time. - digest.time hmac sha512() Returns a time-based one-time password with SHA-512 based upon the current time.
+- digest.base64url_nopad() Returns the Base64 encoding with URL and filename safe alphabet encoding of the input string, a padding (=). - digest.base64url() Returns the Base64 encoding with URL and filename safe alphabet of the input string, as specified by RF - digest.hash_crc32() Calculates the 32-bit Cyclic Redundancy Checksum with reversed bit ordering of a string, like that used - digest.hash_crc32b() Calculates the 32-bit Cyclic Redundancy Checksum of a string, as specified by ISO/IEC 13239:2002 a recommendation V.42 and used by Ethernet (IEEE 802.3), V.42, FDDI, gzip, zip, and PNG. - digest.hash md5() Use the MD5 hash. - digest.hash sha1() Use the SHA-1 hash. - digest.hash sha224() Use the SHA-224 hash. - digest.hash sha256() Use the SHA-256 hash. - digest.hash sha384() Use the SHA-384 hash. - digest.hash sha512() Use the SHA-512 hash. - digest.hmac md5 base64() Hash-based message authentication code using MD5. - digest.hmac_md5() Hash-based message authentication code using MD5. - digest.hmac_sha1_base64() Hash-based message authentication code using SHA-1. - digest.hmac sha1() Hash-based message authentication code using SHA-1. - digest.hmac sha256 base64() Hash-based message authentication code using SHA-256. - digest.hmac sha256() Hash-based message authentication code using SHA-256. - digest.hmac sha512 base64() Hash-based message authentication code using SHA-512. - digest.hmac sha512() Hash-based message authentication code using SHA-512. - digest.rsa_verify() A boolean function that returns true if the RSA signature of payload using public_key matches digest - digest.secure is equal() A boolean function that returns true if s1 and s2 are equal. - digest.time_hmac_md5() Returns a time-based one-time password using MD5 based upon the current time. - digest.time_hmac_sha1() Returns a time-based one-time password using SHA-1 based upon the current time. - digest.time hmac sha256() Returns a time-based one-time password with SHA-256 based upon the current time. - digest.time hmac sha512() Returns a time-based one-time password with SHA-512 based upon the current time.